Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Even away from the capital, the network of paths in Nepal is very well developed.
 At regular intervals, tea houses can be found along these paths, often with attached accommodation.
 So you don’t necessarily have to spend the night in the wild while trekking.
 Since the rooms are usually not heated and bed linen is usually not provided, a sleeping bag is necessary even if you want to be accommodated exclusively in tea houses.
 However, hotels or guest houses in the true sense of the term are rarely found.
 Camping, on the other hand, is possible almost all over the country and is subject to hardly any restrictions.

 During the trek you usually sleep in typical lodges, also called Guesthouse or Teehouse.
 Lodges are comparable in function to mountain huts in the Alps.
 Many suppliers often speak of “strictly tested” or of “high quality standards”.
 Let us not fool ourselves.
 Lodges are simple accommodations run by their Nepalese families.
-Many are really very cute, others have an unbeatable view or maybe cook a good Dal Bhat.
+Many of them are really cute, others have an unbeatable view or perhaps cook a good dal bhat.

 They all have one thing in common: a lodge offers you a good place to eat and sleep.

-The individual rooms are always next to th common room.
+The individual rooms are always adjacent to this common room.
 The rooms are almost always furnished the same.
 The facility consists of two beds.
-In the easily accessible or lower regions there is usually also electricity in the room.
+In the easily accessible or lower regions there is usually also light in the room.
 A private bathroom or shower in the room are rather rare, or only available in the main trekking areas such as in the Annapurna region from time to time.

-Basically, it can be said that the higher or further away, the more simple the accommodation and for the overnight stay in a lodge a sleeping bag is recommended everywhere.
+Basically, it can be said that the higher or further away, the easier the accommodation and for the overnight stay in a lodge a sleeping bag is recommended everywhere.

 In Kathmandu